Kareem Abdul-Jabbar: LeBron ‘should be embarrassed’ about some actions

-The 74-year-old Hall of Famer explained his past critiques of James after unveiling the NBA’s new Kareem Abdul-Jabbar trophy, which will be given annually to recognize a player’s work on social justice issues, during a ceremony at Crypto.com Arena before the Lakers hosted the Denver Nuggets.
+The 74-year-old Hall of Famer explained his past critiques of James after unveiling the NBA’s new Kareem Abdul-Jabbar Trophy, which will be given annually to recognize a player’s work on social justice issues, during a ceremony at Crypto.com Arena before the Lakers hosted the Denver Nuggets.
 Lakers forward Carmelo Anthony was the inaugural recipient of the award, which the NBA said is meant to reflect Abdul-Jabbar’s “commitment to creating an equal and just society, leveling the playing field and ensuring that every child is free to dream.”

 “I admire the things that [James] has done that have gotten all of our attention,” Abdul-Jabbar said, citing James’s “I Promise School” in Akron, Ohio.
 “Sending a whole school to college?
 Wow, that’s amazing.
 His thoughtfulness and willingness to back it up with his wallet, you’ve got to give him credit for that.
 I’m not throwing stones.
 I just wish he would — some of the things he’s done, he should be embarrassed about.